hectim/tree-hunters-helper/README.md

 * Clicking a world will show a slider.
   - Clicking and dragging will set that world to spawn in that number of minutes.
 * Clicking the title will hide all non-activated worlds (the ones without a time set)
+* Refreshing the page will clear all set times.

 More features to come if I ever get any users.